Practical resources forPolymer Clay Makers

 Read the build

-Batch Production Checklist for Polymer Clay Sellers: Stop the Rejects and Drift
+Batch Production Checklist for Polymer Clay Sellers

 Rejects, sanding time, and last-minute fixes eat your margin.
 This checklist catches problems at every stage so your batch stays consistent from first piece to last, without the full-table repair session at the end.